Who are neurocritical care providers?

 - neuro-inflammatory and infectious disorders

-NCS promotes and fosters research in neurocritical care through the Neurocritical Care Research Central (NCRC) and serves the professional needs of providers through practice guidelines, certification courses, a global neuroscience education conference called the Annual Meeting, online education and publications.
+NCS promotes and fosters research in neurocritical care through the Neurocritical Care Research Central (NCRC) and serves the professional needs of providers through practice guidelines, certification courses, NCS Annual Meeting--a global neuroscience education conference, online education and publications.
 NCS exists to ensure that members of the neurocritical care team are ready to handle those first critical hours of a neurological emergency.

-More than 21 international partner organizations collaborate with NCS to provide quality and equitable care to patients and to educate clinicians on best practices in neuroscience.
+More than 21 international partner organizations collaborate with NCS to provide high-quality and equitable care to patients and to educate clinicians on best practices in neuroscience.